heygrady/react-redux-notes/readme.md

 export default Link
 ```

 1. The `Link` component is a stateless functional component.
-You can define these as simple functions that accept `props` argument.
+You can define these as simple functions that accept a `props` argument.
 Here we're destructuring the props argument into `active`, `children`, and `onClick`.
 We're using a fat-arrow function to be cool.

   ```js
   const Link = ({ active, children, onClick }) => {